 When the Swedish winger was just a teenager, he was starring on loan at Parma from Atalanta, prompting Juventus to spend £31.5million on the 19-year-old in January 2020 before loaning him back to Parma.

-Kulusevski never replicated his Parma performances in Turin, and recently joined Tottenham on loan with an option to buy.
+Kulusevski never replicated his Parma performances in Turin, being allowed to leave for Tottenham on loan with an option to buy.

-He’s impressing in North London, and starting to show why he was so highly rated before.
+He’s impressing in North London, showing why he was so highly rated before.

 11. Wesley Fofana